jguadagno/jguadagno.github.io/_posts/2020-06-26-connecting-to-an-api-protected-by-microsoft-identity-platform.md

 ### Enable the New Scope in a Client App Registration

 If you followed along with the previous example, you should have an API application and 'PostMan Client' application registered.
 I recommend that you create a Client Registration as outlined in [Register a new client]({% post_url 2020-06-12-protecting-an-asp-net-core-api-with-microsoft-identity-platform %}) section.
-In general, it’s a good practice to keep separate 'client app registrations' for each client that accesses your API.
+In general, it's a good practice to keep separate 'client app registrations' for each client that accesses your API.
 And by each client, I mean each codebase.
 With the application I am building, [Contacts](https://www.github.com/jguadagno/Contacts), I have an application registered for the API, the PostMan tests, and not the Contacts MVC application.
 If I add other clients, like a Blazor application or React-Native application, they will get separate application ids.

 Now in that newly created application, go to 'API permissions.'